llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * Notes:
         * See the translation of *imp* `nomap` on `acc parallel` for an additional component of the `no_create` translation.
-        * See the discussion of the `no_create` clause under "Supported Features" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.
+        * See the discussion of the `no_create` clause under "OpenMP Extensions" in `README-OpenACC-status.md` for a description of associated diagnostics and for an explanation of the impact of this design on Clacc users.

 Parallel Directives
 -------------------